EricTheToon/Fortlatro/README.md

 Ghost Logo - Uncommon This joker gains +50 Chips if played hand a light suit flush

-Battle Lab - Rare - When blind is selected, create a copy of 3 random cards in deck and draw them to hand.
+Battle Lab - Rare - When blind is selected, create a copy of 3 random cards in deck and draw them to hand

-Tent - Uncommon - Leaving a shop without rerolling in it will spawn 2 LTM cards.
-(Must have room.)
+Tent - Uncommon - Leaving a shop without rerolling in it will spawn 2 LTM cards (Must have room)

 Shopping Cart - Common - When blind is selected, set Discards to 1.
-Gain $2 for every discard removed this way.
+Gain $2 for every discard removed this way

 Card Vaulting - Common - When a Debuffed card is played, Destroy it.
-This Joker gains +15 Chips and +1 Mult for every card destroyed this way.
+This Joker gains +15 Chips and +1 Mult for every card destroyed this way

-Fishing Rod - Common - If discarded hand contains a Flush, create an LTM card.
-(Must have room.)
+Fishing Rod - Common - If discarded hand contains a Flush, create an LTM card (Must have room)

-Slurp Series - Common - This Joker gains +2 Mult for every unused Hand at end of round.
+Slurp Series - Common - This Joker gains +2 Mult for every unused Hand at end of round

-Lava Series - Common - This Joker gains +15 Chips for every unused Discard at end of round.
+Lava Series - Common - This Joker gains +15 Chips for every unused Discard at end of round

+ATK - Common - Sell this Joker to add a random seal enhancement and edition to all selected cards $-2 for each card modified this way

+Aimbot - Common - X5 Mult 1/5 chance to instantly die

+Better Aimbot - Rare - X5 Mult 1/1000 chance to instantly die $100 monthly subscription

+Skibidi Toilet - Uncommon - If played hand is a Flush create a random Face card in hand

+Bot Lobby - Common - When selecting a blind Debuffed cards are instead Discarded

+NickEh30 - Common - Gain +1 mult for each unscored card resets if no unscored cards

 # 2 Decks
 Eric Deck - Start with Eric

 Crac Deck - Start with 4 Cracs that ALWAYS trigger from Infinity

-# 7 Tarots
+# 11 Tarots
 Left Handed Death - its just death but backwards i made it specifically to fuck with Crac since he keeps messing it up and then he installed a persona tarot card mod so now its a persona death tarot

 Glitched - Create 0-4 random LTM cards (no need to have room)